yurm04/CISC2350/notes/lecture9/1-DataTypes.md

 $pi = 3.14; // float (AKA double)
 ```

-Below are the other data types that PHP has available.
-We will be learning the first 6 types in this course.
+Below are other data types that PHP has available.
+PHP has other data types available not listed here, but these are the ones we will focus on for now.

 ## String
 A sequence of characters such as: "I like PHP."
 They are typically contained in single quotes and double quotes, but there are other ways to represent them as well.